rapa-mit/CanvasBeaver/GRADE_PROCESSING.md

-# Advanced Grade Processing Guide
+# Canvas Beaver - Grade Processing Guide

-This guide explains how to use the sophisticated grade processing system that replaces CSV-based workflows with direct Canvas API queries.
+This guide explains how to use Canvas Beaver's sophisticated grade processing system that replaces CSV-based workflows with direct Canvas API queries.

 ## Quick Start